Climate Change Strategy

 The following three methods are used for calculation according to the characteristics of product categories.

-LCA of the representative model of the product sold by Mizuno in the relevant fiscal year was carried out and the emission factor of the product for disposal specified by the Ministry of the Environment was calculated.
+・LCA of the representative model of the product sold by Mizuno in the relevant fiscal year was carried out and the emission factor of the product for disposal specified by the Ministry of the Environment was calculated.
 GHG emissions were calculated by multiplying the sales volume with the emission factor. - ①

-In the manufacturing department, GHG emissions were calculated by multiplying the amount of substances used in manufacturing with the emission factor for disposal. - ②
+・In the manufacturing department, GHG emissions were calculated by multiplying the amount of substances used in manufacturing with the emission factor for disposal. - ②

-GHG emissions estimated from sales amount based on the GHG emissions calculated from ①. - ③
+・GHG emissions estimated from sales amount based on the GHG emissions calculated from ①. - ③

 Total GHG emissions = ① + ② + ③

-* For LCA calculation, the emission factor of LCI database IDEA version 3.3 and Database on Emissions Unit Values for Accounting of Greenhouse Gas Emissions, etc., by Organizations Throughout the Supply Chain.
+* * For LCA calculation, the emission factor of LCI database IDEA version 3.3 and Database on Emissions Unit Values for Accounting of Greenhouse Gas Emissions, etc., by Organizations Throughout the Supply Chain.

 【Third Party Assurance】

-In order to ensure a higher level of transparency and reliability while disclosing information on environmental data, Mizuno has obtained third-party assurance for the Japanese version of environmental data for FY2022 with this report from SGS Japan Inc PDF of Assurance Report
+In order to ensure a higher level of transparency and reliability while disclosing information on environmental data, Mizuno has obtained third-party assurance for the Japanese version of environmental data for the fiscal year 2023 with this report from SGS Japan Inc

 【Scope of Assurance】

-GHG emissions in FY2022 (Scope 3, Category 1, 12)
+GHG emissions in the fiscal year 2023 (Scope 3, Category 1,12)